Hauran: Early Ottoman period

+Late Ottoman period

 Increased Bedouin pressures and Druze influx

+Officially, the grain-producing lands of the Hauran belonged to the Ottoman state and its inhabitants were required to pay taxes and be conscripted into the army.
+As state authority receded, the region effectively became autonomous.
+An exception to this virtual autonomy came during the annual thirty- to sixty-day Hajj season, during which the state mobilized its forces to organize, protect and supply the annual Muslim pilgrim caravan to Mecca and Medina; In the 18th century, the Hajj caravan route was moved westward from Bosra to Muzayrib, which became the caravan's marshaling point in the Hauran.
+Instead of their direct involvement in the Hauran, the authorities entrusted its affairs to the Damascene aghawat, who commanded small, mobile units of mounted irregulars.
+In return for the political and economic influence they were allowed in the Hauran, the aghawat secured revenue from the region's population to fund the Hajj caravan, escorted the caravan and other travelers and policed the region.
+The principal restriction on the power of the aghawat was resistance from the Hauran's inhabitants.
+Thus, the aghawat sought to become more indispensable to the local population.
+To that end, they often mediated between the settled inhabitants of the plain and the Bedouin nomads, and between the Hauran's population as a whole and all outside powers, including the state.
+According to historian Linda S. Schilcher, This hinterland political system had its own internal checks and, of course, its strains, but it appears to have existed with a fair degree of equilibrium for a very long period of time.
+The low pressure of population on the land and the natural economies that existed between steppe and cultivated plain and between town and countryside appear to have contributed to this relatively stable situation.

-As state authority receded in the Hauran, Bedouin tribes from the Anaza confederation increasingly took advantage of the security vacuum.
+Bedouin tribes from the Anaza confederation increasingly took advantage of the security vacuum.
 The Bedouin encamped in the Hauran in the spring and retreated into the desert as soon as the autumn rains began.
 The Anaza's entry into the Hauran caused the exodus of the semi-nomadic tribes of the Banu Rabi'a confederation.
 The largest tribes that encamped in the Hauran were the Wuld Ali (also known as Awlad Ali), who arrived in the early 18th century, and the Rwala, who arrived in the late 18th century.
 Both were part of the Anaza confederation.
-Smaller tribes included the Sardiyah, the Sirhan and the Sulut.
+Smaller tribes included the Sardiyya, the Sirhan and the Sulut.
 The Sulut, which was based in the Lajat wilderness, was the only Bedouin tribe that remained relatively stationary.

 A group of Anaza Bedouin and their camels on the move to better pastures in the Syrian desert steppe.
 Beginning in the 18th century the Anaza seasonally encamped in the Hauran.